The First Personality Reading Based On

 Love as this aspiration of the soul towards that which is above, this real force that drives the soul towards the higher spheres.

-The Greek word logos has many meanings.
+The Greek word Logos has many meanings.
 It comes from the Greek legein, which means to gather, to unite, to collect.
-By extension, it refers to reason, speech, language, which link things together and make their relationships appear.
+By extension, it refers to reason, word, language, which link things together and make their relationships appear.

 From ancient China to Greece, from Siberia to the Christian world of the pre-Columbian Maya to Pharaonic Egypt, the common denominator of all Traditions is that of an esoteric constitution of man based on a ternary structure of the Universe.